 Sexual Harassment By Coworkers

 What to do if you are being sexually harassed at work?
-If you work at a fitness center you need to understand your employer must provide you with a safe and healthy working environment.
+If you work at a fitness center, you need to understand your employer must provide you with a safe and healthy working environment.
 This includes being safe, from harassment by coworkers.
-The nature of the harassment can be sexual, mental, bullying or other forms.
+The nature of the harassment can be sexual, mental, bullying, or other forms.

-It doesn't matter what your job is, whether it be fitness/ wellness, janitorial, front desk, daycare, life guard, etc., you have the right to not deal with the stress of sexual harassment.
+It doesn't matter what your job is, whether it be fitness/ wellness, janitorial, front desk, daycare, lifeguard, etc., you have the right not to deal with the stress of sexual harassment.

 The types of issues I'm talking about here can include:

 The first thing is to fill out an incident report describing what is going on.
 Incident reports can often be found at the front desk.
 If you can't find the form, write everything that happened to you.
 Describe everything, including the names of people involved, locations, times, and dates the harassment occurred.
 List any witnesses to the events too.
 If you do an online search for phrases like: